interisti/vs-material-icons-generator/README.md

 ---------------------------------------

-This plugin help you to set material design icons to your Android project
+This plugin help you to set material design icons to your Android or iOS project

 See the [changelog](CHANGELOG.md) for changes and roadmap.

 ## Features

 - Add icons from google public icons repo
+- Support for Xamarin.Android project
+- Support for Xamarin.iOS project

 ### Add Icons
-Right-click on Xamarin.Android Project and click "Manage Material Icons..."
+Right-click on your Project and click "Manage Material Icons..."

 ![Context Menu](art/context-menu.png)